 The consensus theory is while early Earth's undersea surface was made entirely of dark, heavy volcanic rock called basalt, over time, a lighter kind of rock formed.
 This rock, called granite, was buoyant.
 It floated up from the ocean floor and gathered into thick layers, creating landmasses that we call continents.
 Problems with this theory are immediately apparent and addressed.
 If granite is an older rock due to its plutonic, slow crystallizing nature, how did it emerge above the much earlier solidified basalt of the oceanic crust?
 And if it emerged via diapirs then how did it flow into thick layer upon layer on top of the lithosphere to form a granitic continental crust?
 Granite’s flow characteristics are sluggish compared with basalt.
 If granite formed under the lithosphere, then it could not crystallize due to the hotter thermal gradient of the mantle.
 And why did these particular minerals gather into one hemispheric location, a mega-continental crust, the area of only ¼ of the globe’s surface?

 Geologists claim that granite has a “space problem.”
-Granite magma averaging 10 km under other rock cannot push the surface upward creating large plutons, many being an oval shape.
+Granite magma averaging 10 km under other rocks cannot push the surface upward creating large plutons, many being an oval shape.
 Sedimentary rocks that are melted cool into granite, but their rapid cooling produces denser basalt or obsidian rock.
 The basic questions become: How do large areas and volumes of exposed intrusive granite form?
 How does the molten rock get there and where has all the rock that evacuated the space go?

 There is a range of structures of deeply embedded magma near the surface ranging from sills, dykes, laccoliths, and ringlike formations that are associated with intrusive granite at shallow depths.
 But typically large areas of granite are found at greater depth with no available force to push other rock away.
 Such magmas were first thought to ascend via diapirs and then balloon into large chambers.
 But geologists have proven that granite diapirs will cool and freeze long before they could produce such voluminous chambers.
 It was thought for some time granite diapirs were similar to large salt deposits.
 It is known in some sedimentary basins that thick layers of salt become unstable and rise towards the surface as a blob-like diapir or like wax in a lava lamp.